kev1nandreas/gdrive-files-downloader-python/README.md

 ## Description

 This is a script that connects directly to Google Drive using a Client ID and Client Secret for authentication.
 It is made to download multiple files directly from Google Drive without using the Drive platform.
-Ideal for automation tasks, it enables seamless downloads without manual authentication and supports secure OAuth 2.0 authentication, making it perfect for retrieving large files, backups, or shared documents efficiently.
+Ideal for automation tasks, it enables seamless downloads without manual authentication and supports secure OAuth 2.0 authentication.

 ## Requirements